 Inform, Enable and Engage

-Intranets should be both transactional and inspirational.
+Corporate intranets should be both transactional and inspirational.
 They should give employees quick-and-easy access to the critical data and resources they need—company directories, policies, payroll and benefits info, digital assets, etc.—and keep everyone up-to-date on the latest headlines, mission work and other happenings around the company.
-Your intranet should inspire employees, create a sense of community, foster company pride and empower everyone in the organization to think about the bigger picture to which their daily work contributes, so aim to strike the right balance between utility and company news.
+Your modern intranet should inspire employees, create a sense of community, foster company pride and empower everyone in the organization to think about the bigger picture to which their daily work contributes, so aim to strike the right balance between utility and company news.

-Savvy organizations are using intranets to promote collaboration and knowledge sharing by integrating messaging/chat tools, moderated forums and social media-inspired functions like hashtags, liking, commenting and sharing.
+Savvy organizations are using modern intranets to promote collaboration and knowledge sharing by integrating messaging/chat tools, moderated forums and social media-inspired functions like hashtags, liking, commenting and sharing.
 To effectively engage all of your stakeholders and empower them to contribute content back to the experience, executive leaders should feel comfortable easily updating the intranet with information and perspectives in a timely fashion; similarly, colleagues should have access to a variety of storytelling types, including articles, live blogs, live streams, galleries, videos, press releases and more.

 Share With Thy Neighbor

-Ideally, your content management system (CMS) should power both your external website and your intranet.
+When forming your intranet development strategy, ideally, your content management system (CMS) should power both your external website and your intranet.
 By sharing a common publishing platform, internal and external comms teams can seamlessly cross-pollinate content and experiences.

 Keep It Clean (and Fresh)